Progressive enhancement: Accessibility, compatibility, and outreach

 and outreaching, because the strategy demands that basic content always be available, not obstructed by features or scripting that may be easily disabled, unsupported (e.g. by text-based web browsers), or blocked on computers in sensitive environments.

 Additionally, the sparse markup principle makes it easier for tools that read content aloud to find that content.

 It is unclear as to how well progressive enhancement sites work with older tools designed to deal with table layouts, "tag soup", and the like.

 Speed, efficiency, and user control

-The client (computing) is able to select which parts of a page to download beyond basic HTML (e.g. styling, images, etc.), and can opt only to download parts necessary for desired usage to speed up loading and reduce bandwidth and power consumption.
+The client is able to select which parts of a page to download beyond basic HTML (e.g. styling, images, etc.), and can opt only to download parts necessary for desired usage to speed up loading and reduce bandwidth and power consumption.
 For example, a client may choose to only download basic HTML, without loading style sheets, scripts, and media (e.g. images), due to low internet speeds caused by geographical location, poor cellular signal, or throttled speed due to exhausted high-speed data plan.
 This also reduces bandwidth consumption on the server side.

 In comparison, pages whose initial content is loaded through AJAX require the client to inefficiently run JavaScript to download and view page content, rather than downloading the content immediately.